Notion

 “Your product is a masterclass in craft.
 Now you need to turn that taste into a brand that engineers can't stop talking about.”

-Jira is hated but entrenched
+Jira is hated but entrenched; don't fight it on its turf

 A fast, beautiful issue tracker that developers love is unowned.
 Jira is slow and hated.
 GitHub Issues is too basic.
 Shortcut is close but unfocused.
 Nobody owns 'the issue tracker that respects engineering craft.'